muratk3n/thirdwave/en/README.md

 By turning something into a process, we dont automatically remove "an omnipotent creator" from the picture.
 Everyone likes the invention of evolution.
 "God did not create the final thing, it was an evolutionary process".
-Done.
+Boom.
 Darwin is world famous.

 Well now let's apply that to the universe.. thought some perhaps, "God did not make it happen, it started from a small seed, turned into